Thorvald Krak

 Elias Christian Thorvald Krak (12 June 1830 - 6 November 1908) was a Danish road engineer who headed the Department of Physical Planning (stadskonduktør) for 40 years in the City of Copenhagen and published the first City directory for Copenhagen.

 Early life

 Krak was born in Copenhagen to navigator Hans Andersen Krak (1789–1844) and Karen Sophie Lind (1800–77).
-His last name comes from his ancestors farm Krakkegård at the end of Røstadvej between Rø and Gudhjem on the island of Bornholm.
+His last name comes from his ancestors farm Krakgård in Rutsker parish on the island of Bornholm.
 Thorvald Krak used the spelling "Krack" until 1890 as a result of an error in the church records.
 He went to school in Maribo and later received a military education in Copenhagen where he became a lieutenant in the engineering troops in 1850 and a senior lieutenant in 1853.

 Work for Copenhagen Municipality

 In 1858, just 28 years old, he was appointed to stadskonduktør in Copenhagen and resigned from the army with status of captain.
 In 1859 he instigated systematic address numbering and in 1860–66 he surveyed all taxable properties in the city.

 Krak resigned from his position as stadskonduktør in Copenhagen in 1898.